Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Topologically Corrected General Relativity

 \subsection{The reference curvature}

-The theory constructed in \citep{2023_Vigneron} is a bi-connection theory: it is defined on a 4-manifold $\CM$ equipped with a (physical) Lorentzian metric $g_{\alpha\beta}$ with its Levi-Civita connection $\T\nabla$ and defining the physical spacetime Riemann curvature ${R}^{\alpha}{}_{\beta\mu\nu}$; and a non-dynamical, symmetric (reference) connection $\T{\bar \nabla}$, defining a reference spacetime Riemann curvature $\bar{R}^{\alpha}{}_{\beta\mu\nu}$.
-This second connection is non-dynamical in the sense that it is the same for any metric and energy-momentum tensor, for a given topology.\saut
+The theory constructed in \citep{2024_Vigneron} is a bi-connection theory: it is defined on a 4-manifold $\CM$ equipped with a (physical) Lorentzian metric $g_{\alpha\beta}$ with its Levi-Civita connection $\T\nabla$ and defining the physical spacetime Riemann curvature ${R}^{\alpha}{}_{\beta\mu\nu}$; and a non-dynamical, symmetric (reference) connection $\T{\bar \nabla}$, defining a reference spacetime Riemann curvature $\bar{R}^{\alpha}{}_{\beta\mu\nu}$.
+This second connection is non-dynamical in the sense that it is the same for any metric and energy-momentum tensor, for a given topology. {The reference connection $\T{\bar\nabla}$ is not necessarily related to a metric.}\saut

-The key feature of {\MyTheory} is that $\bar{\T\nabla}$ is chosen to depend on the spacetime topology, more precisely on the spacetime covering space, and therefore on the spatial covering space due the closed global hyperbolicity hypothesis made in the previous section.
-The reference curvature is chosen to be the curvature of the (external Whitney) sum of any connection on $\mR$ and a connection on $\Sigma$, which comes from the universal cover $\tilde\Sigma$.
+The key feature of {\MyTheory} is that $\bar{\T\nabla}$ is chosen to depend on the spacetime topology.
+More precisely, it depends on the spacetime covering space, and therefore on the spatial covering space due to the closed connected global hyperbolicity hypothesis made in the previous section.
+The reference curvature is chosen to be the curvature of the (external Whitney) sum of any connection on $\mR$ and a connection on $\Sigma$, which comes from the universal cover~$\tilde\Sigma$.
 In practice, this means that there exists a coordinate system adapted to a $\Sigma$-foliation for which the reference Riemann tensor can be written as\footnote{Throughout this paper, we denote indices running from 0 to 3 by Greek letters and indices running from 1 to 3 by Roman letters.}